Unique Things to Do in Charleston

 If you love beaches but hate the crowds, we recommend hopping in your golf cart and heading straight for Kiawah Island.

 This island is known for its quiet beaches and private golf resorts.
-Visitors head here for its five-star amenities and accommodations.
+Visitors head to this unique Charleston resort for its five-star amenities and accommodations.

 Less than an hour’s drive from Downtown Charleston, this view is worth the trip.